ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Recipe
 ----------

-Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-managed-device-to-ibm-iot-foundation/>`__ that shows how to connect the Raspberry Pi device as managed device to Internet of Things Foundation to perform various device management operations in step by step using this client library.
+Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-managed-device-to-ibm-iot-foundation/>`__ that shows how to connect the Raspberry Pi device as managed device to Internet of Things Foundation Connect to perform various device management operations in step by step using this client library.